 - Once cooled, coarsely chop the cooked shrimp into pieces and place in a large mixing bowl with the lump crabmeat.

 - Add the scallions, celery, mayonnaise, Dijon mustard, hot sauce, seasoned salt, and additional black pepper to taste.
 Stir together to combine.

 - Place a lettuce leaf on the bottom of the muffin bread and top with a half cup of seafood salad and another slice of bread.
 Slice sandwiches in half and serve on a platter.

 These caprese kebabs are delicious and easy to prepare, and make a light and healthy snack, too.
-The main ingredients are fresh basil leaves, bocconcini (fresh mozzarella balls), and cherry tomatoes, which are threaded onto small wood skewers, drizzled with balsamic glaze and Harry & David Basil and Parmesan Extra Virgin Olive Oil, and sprinkled with sea salt and freshly cracked black pepper to finish.
+The main ingredients are fresh basil leaves, bocconcini (fresh mozzarella balls), and cherry tomatoes, which are threaded onto small wood skewers, drizzled with balsamic glaze and extra virgin olive oil, and sprinkled with sea salt and freshly cracked black pepper to finish.

 - 12 appetizer wooden skewers

 - 24 fresh mozzarella cheese balls

 - 2 tablespoons Geoffrey Zakarian Greek Olive Oil

 - 2 tablespoons balsamic glaze

 - Freshly cracked black pepper